Sukhrobjon/self-driving-cars-graph/README.md

     - Weights are the distance(in miles) between them.

 - This project solve the following:
-    1. Shortest Path from A to B
+    1. Shortest Path from A to B(using Dijkstra's algorithm)
-    1. Minimum Spanning Tree(what is best route to travel all destination)
-        - On your trip to Venice, you plan to visit all the important world heritage sites but are short on time.
-To make your itinerary work, you decide to use Kruskal’s algorithm using disjoint sets.[example](https://www.hackerearth.com/blog/developers/kruskals-minimum-spanning-tree-algorithm-example/)
     1. The busiest intersection(most connected vertex)
-    1. Miles away()
+    1. Find near me(find all location near by specified miles)

 - Details